sebastien/dotenv/README.md

    be located at `~/.dotenv/profile/active`.
 Any file overridden by the profile will be backed up in `~/.dotenv/backup`.

-- `dotenv -a|--active` ― outputs the name of the currently active profile
+- `dotenv -r|--remove` ― removes any managed files and restores the files in the state they were before dotenv was first run.

 - `dotenv -l|--list` ― outputs the name of the currently active profile

 - `dotenv -u|--update` ― updates and rebuilds the managed files, making sure all the files are up to date.

-- `dotenv -c|--clear` ― clears any managed files and restores the files in the state they were before dotenv was first run.

 ### Manage Files